Town Clerk's Office

 Please visit the U.S. State Department's website at at http://travel.state.gov/passport/ for local acceptance facilities.

 The Town Clerk's Office has notaries public who are available to notarize certain documents for $1.25 per seal.

-The Town Clerk's Office does not notarize wills or testaments.
-Individuals seeking notarization of a will or testament must consult another notary, paralegal or attorney who is also a notary.
+The Town Clerk's Office does not notarize wills or testaments, foreign language documents and certain types of employment related documents.
+Individuals seeking notarization of these types of documents should consult another notary, paralegal or attorney who is also a notary.